dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-29-why-paying-devrel.md

 ## Developer advocates MUST be technical

 In Canada, the term "Engineer" is protected and reserved only to those licensed by a provincial or territorial engineering regulator.
 Let's use the term "builder" instead.
 A builder is someone who has experience building software systems.
+Before I transitioned into tech, I worked as an electrical engineer building renewable energy systems.
+Before that, I spent 10 years at engineering schools in two countries where my brain was hammered to learn new things by reading documentation (a.k.a books) and then I built systems (a.k.a lighting up an LED) using that knowledge.
+Even with all that technical experience, it would be impossible for me to start my tech career as a developer advocate.
+I started as an intern at IBM, worked my way as a Java developer, and then transitioned to technical consulting.
+After 4 years of experience as a developer and consultant, I was able to start my developer advocacy career.
+Your path can be very different.
+You can be a CS grad or a college dropout, a Physics PhD or a musician - you need the experience of building software systems.
 Whether it's for two years or twenty years, legacy enterprise development or freelance open-source contributions, a developer advocate must have **done the thing** which they are hoping to teach others.
 Without being technical yourself, how can you teach a bunch of techies?
 [Angie Jones writes](https://github.com/readme/guides/angie-jones-demystifying-developer-advocacy):

 > Developer advocates have to build and maintain credibility with their engineering peers, understand their pain points, and foresee how given solutions would address their needs.
 Without engineering experience, this is hard to do.
 Not impossible, but definitely hard.